autowarefoundation/autoware.universe/planning/behavior_velocity_planner/dynamic-obstacle-stop-design.md

 #### preprocess obstacles

-##### create data of abstracted dynamic obstacles
+##### create data of abstracted dynamic obstacle

 This module can handle multiple types of input type of obstacles by creating abstracted dynamic obstacle data from input data.
-Currently we have 3 types of method (Object, ObjectWithoutPath, Points) to create abstracted obstacle data. abstracted obstacle data has following information.
+Currently we have 3 types of detection method (Object, ObjectWithoutPath, Points) to create abstracted obstacle data.

+###### abstracted dynamic obstacle

+Abstracted obstacle data has following information.
-In method of Points, we should specify the velocity that is enough large for safety, but obstacles are likely to pass through the lane and not being detected.
-So we use min and max velocity.
+In method of Points, we should specify the velocity that is enough large for safety, but if velocity is large, obstacles are likely to pass through the lane and not being detected.
+So we use min and max velocity instead.
 Min and max velocity are specified by parameter of `dynamic_obstacle.min_vel_kmph` and `dynamic_obstacle.max_vel_kmph`.
 (In case of Object method, we also use this parameter, but in the future it will be replaced with velocity calculated by twist with covariance that predicted object has.)

 | Name             | Type                                                                    | Description                                                                                                            |